 5. Multipurpose Themes

-The benefit is simple: you don’t have to switch themes every time your business evolves.
+You don’t have to switch themes every time your business evolves.
 You can redesign sections, add new page types, or even change your brand style without rebuilding your site from scratch.

 If you expect your business to grow or pivot, a well-supported multipurpose theme can give you room to experiment without starting over.